 BID ASSISTANCE & PRIVATE SUPPORT

-- The Golden Triangle BID is hosting a series of webinars related to COVID-19.
-Past topics include Coming Together Again: Planning to Return to the Workplace and Coronavirus: Business Continuity and HR Best Practices.
+- The Golden Triangle BID is hosting a series of webinars related to business recovery.
+Past topics include Coming Together Again: Planning to Return to the Workplace and Retail Trends & Strategies.
 Watch recordings of our webinars here.

-- Restaurants in the Golden Triangle requesting converting street parking to temporary curbside pick-up/delivery zones should please contact us.
+- Restaurants in the Golden Triangle wishing to convert street parking to outdoor seating or temporary curbside pick-up/delivery zones should please contact us.

-- The Golden Triangle BID is also actively promoting neighborhood businesses and the special deals, online orders, or gift cards they are selling, through the BID’s social media, local news contacts, and website.
-Contact us to share your information.
+- The Golden Triangle BID continues to actively promote neighborhood businesses and the special deals, online orders, or gift cards they are selling, through the BID’s social media, local news contacts, and website.
+Contact us to share your information!

-- LISC is offering grants to businesses facing immediate financial pressure because of COVID-19.
-For more information about the next round of grants, click here.
+- LISC is offering grants to businesses facing immediate financial pressure because of COVID-19, particularly entrepreneurs of color and women- and veteran-owned businesses.
+To apply for the current round of grants, click here.

 - The Greater Washington Community Foundation is also offering rounds of grants for non-profits addressing the basic needs of DC-area residents through its Emergency Response Fund.
 View RFP requirements and updates here.